Modeling Builds Rapport

 Now you may think that people will notice that you are modeling them and misinterpret the behavior as mimicking.
 While there is a risk of this occurring, it really depends on how obvious you are in your modeling.
 For example, if I am sitting at a table with someone who leans back in their chair, I won’t instantly lean back; rather, I will wait a couple of seconds to model their position.

 I have been using this method of building rapport for almost the entirety of my professional career, and I am not aware of a time when someone picked up on the fact that I was modeling him or her.
 After all, why should people be suspicious?
 You are just like them.

-I first learned of the technique of the mirroring and modeling in Anthony Robbins’s bestselling book Unlimited Power.
-If you would like to learn more about this powerful rapport building technique I would encourage you to read this book.
+I first learned of the technique of mirroring and modeling in Anthony Robbins’s bestselling book Unlimited Power.
+If you would like to learn more about this powerful rapport-building technique, I would encourage you to read this book.
 It was one of the best books I have ever read.

 If you take the time to build rapport, you will establish an environment of trust and understanding.
 It is from this foundation that meaningful relationships are built.

 Modeling requires a conscious effort.
-Choose a safe situation to practice-with a good friend or a family member.
-Mirror their voice tone, tempo and posture.
-It may be awkward at first but you will soon recognize its value.
+Choose a safe situation to practice, perhaps with a good friend or a family member.
+Mirror their voice tone, tempo, and posture.
+It may be awkward at first, but you will soon recognize its value.
 Just have fun with it.
 You have nothing to lose.

 Modeling people is one of the fastest and most effective ways to build rapport.

 Top 20 Most Popular Posts